canonical/lxd-integrator-operator/README.md

 `client_certificates` is a list of client certificates to register to LXD.
 When a certificate has been processed by the `provides` side, it should be available in the `registered_certificates` list on the relation.

+## Security
+Security issues in the operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File) on the [Anbox Cloud](https://bugs.launchpad.net/anbox-cloud) project.
+Please do not file GitHub issues about security issues.

+## Contributing
+Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/charm-lxd-integrator/blob/main/CONTRIBUTING.md) for developer guidance.

+## License
+The LXD Integrator Charm is distributed under the Apache Software License, version 2.0.